mitmedialab/MonteCarloRender/README.md

 ## Main function call
   Use the lunchPacketwithBatch() function to run the simulator.
 See MC.py for documentation.

-## Tests
-  The tests.ipynb file provide some basic tests for the code

 ## Several notes on properties / limitations:
 ### Media: